chaunceygardiner/weewx-weatherboard/docs/upgrading.md

 on anything older.
 A station staying on WeeWX 4, or on 5.0 or 5.1, can stay on WeatherBoard 4.2, which goes on working with LoopData 7.

-The board is new: an LED display at `index.html`, and a split-flap departure board beside it at `splitflap.html`.
-A tablet already pointed at the board shows the LED board after the upgrade; point it at `splitflap.html` instead if you prefer that one.
+The board is new: a board of tall figures at `index.html` (the LED board in 5.0, set in League Gothic since 5.1 as the readout board), and a split-flap departure board beside it at `splitflap.html`.
+A tablet already pointed at the board shows the readout board after the upgrade;
+point it at
+`splitflap.html` instead if you prefer that one.
 See [Reading the board](reading-the-board.html).